chrisdew/tcpghost/README.md

 Scope
 -----

-This modules was written for the following circumstance - if your problem is similar, it may work for you too.
+This module was written for the following circumstance - if your problem is similar, it may work for you too.

 I have an old daemon in production which is accepting TCP connections, where the source IP address is of vital importance.

 I want to test a replacement daemon (written in NodeJS) but cannot bind to the TCP port, as it is already in use by the old daemon.

-Normally I would insert a tee (npm install duplicator) to do this job.
-Unfortunately this has the side affect of making all TCP connection appear to orginate at localhost, whichis unacceptable.
+Normally I would insert a tee (`sudo npm install duplicator -g`) to do this job.
+Unfortunately this has the side affect of making all TCP connection appear to orginate at localhost, which is unacceptable.

 Solution